 When you think about it the shape “Man in a Hole” (characters plunge into trouble and crawl out again) really is one of the most popular – even the Bible follows this simple script (see below)!

-You can read more about this project here: The basic plots of fiction
+You can read more about this project here: Every story in the world has one of these six basic plots.

 Professor Jockers has written a whole book about this topic: “The Bestseller Code”.
 But what is even more mind-blowing than this unifying pattern of all stories is that you can do these analyses yourself – with any text of your choice!
 Professor Jockers made the